007revad/Synology_HDD_db/my-other-scripts.md

 ***

+### Synology Package Source

+- **<a href="https://github.com/007revad/Synology_package_source">Synology Package Source</a>**
+  - Synology Package Source adds DSM packages that are available from GitHub to Package Center so users can easily install packages from various GitHub developers and Package Center can update the packages when newer versions are released.

 ### Speed Testing

 - **<a href="https://github.com/007revad/Synology_Ookla_Speedtest">Synology Ookla Speedtest</a>**
-  - Synology DSM 7 package to install Ookla Speedtest and run it in a GUI to test your internet speed.
+  - Synology Package Source to add to Package Center so you can install popular packages from GitHub developers.

 - **<a href="https://github.com/007revad/Synology_Open_Speedtest">Synology Open Speedtest</a>**
   - Synology DSM 7 package to install OpenSpeedtest and run it in a GUI to test your LAN speed.